11.5. Systems of First-Order Differential Equations#

 \[\begin{split}\begin{bmatrix} \dfrac{\partial f}{\partial x} & \dfrac{\partial f}{\partial y} \\ \dfrac{\partial g}{\partial x} & \dfrac{\partial g}{\partial y} \end{bmatrix} \end{split}\]

 is called the Jacobian Matrix of the system and is typically denoted \(J(x,y)\).
-If we want to evaluate it at a point, (a,b), as is done in the linearization defintion, we denote that \(J(a,b)\).
+If we want to evaluate it at a point, (a,b), as is done in the linearization definition, we denote that \(J(a,b)\).

 Example (cont.)